ASW Ads Obituary - MT | Helena Independent Record

 THOMPSON, Lydia J. (Toots), age 78, of Helena, passed away on Tuesday, October 27, 2020.
 Due to Covid-19, services will take place at a later date.
 A private family burial will take place at a later date, at Dearborn Cemetery outside of Wolf Creek.
 Please visit www.aswfuneralhome.com to offer the family a condolence or share a memory of Lydia.

-JEAN, Margaret "Peggy", age 91, of East Helena, passed away on Thursday, October 22, 2020.
-A viewing will take place from 5:00 p.m. to 7:00 p.m. on Thursday, October 29, 2020 at Anderson Stevenson Wilke Funeral Home, 3750 N. Montana Ave. in Helena.
-There will be an invitation only Funeral and Mass at SS Cyril and Methodius, 120 W Riggs St. in East Helena at noon on Friday, October 30, 2020.
-Interment will follow at St. Ann's cemetery in East Helena.
-In lieu of flowers please send a donation in her name to Helena Food Share, P.O.
-Box 943, Helena, MT 59624-0943 or the Masonic Home, 2010 Masonic Home Rd., Helena, MT 59602.
-Please visit www.aswfuneralhome.com to offer the family a condolence or share a memory of Margaret.
+REYNOLDS, James, age 75, of Clancy, passed away on Wednesday, October 28, 2020.
+A viewing will take place at 12:00 p.m. on Thursday, November 5, 2020 at Anderson Stevenson Wilke Funeral Home, 3750 N. Montana Ave. in Helena.
+A funeral service will follow the viewing at 1:00 p.m. at the funeral home.
+The family requests donations in James' name be made to the Fort Harrison Liberty House: Voluntary Services Office, PO Box 167 Fort Harrison, MT 59636.
+Please visit www.aswfuneralhome.com to offer the family a condolence or share a memory of James.

-EICHER, Marjorie "Marge", age 91, of Townsend, passed Friday, October 23, 2020.
-A Viewing will be held from 9:30 a.m. to 10:30 a.m., Friday, October 30, 2020 at Stevenson Wilke Funeral Home in Townsend followed by a Funeral Service at 10:30 a.m. at the funeral home, 212 Broadway Street in Townsend.
-Burial will be held at Deep Creek Cemetery following the service.
-Please visit www.aswfuneralhome.com to offer the family a condolence or share a memory of Marge.